sblask-webextensions/webextension-image-forward/README.md

 topic](https://www.reddit.com/r/wallpaper) which however contains many links to pages instead of images, so you have to check out the options.

+Due to conflicts, you can use `Alt-Shift-Space` and `Alt-Space` instead of the default shortcuts to load images on Mac and `Ctrl-Shift-X` to go back in Windows.

 Inspired by parts of Opera 12's Fast Forward.

 Feedback